ririw/weekendproject-autocomplete/README.markdown

     afd1a9d1075a30266cfbd0b918dba63f188b21f2) of the SearchSourceDataSet.
 It uses a sequential scan for every query.
     This needs updating to use some sort of index.
 But the problem is that if I use a prefix index or something, but then I may need BUC for that as well!
+  * Sat Jun 14 17:55:28 EST 2014 - c691600a732f1743b03b29d7db0ab4fe13d91049: I had the searches in the AOLSearchSource
+    object as values, when they're probably better as functions that produce new values.
+This is so that the programmer can use the close() method in a "better" way.

 # Acknowledgements